• <abbr id="ck0wi"><source id="ck0wi"></source></abbr>

 ?

-Professor Mark anner, director of cgwr and lead author of the report, pointed out that the financial situation of clothing companies has been impacted by the epidemic, but they must face their due financial responsibilities.
-"Although being at the top of the supply chain allows (brands and retailers) to breach their contracts with suppliers in the face of a crisis, it is morally important to protect the weak The most fundamental is to ensure the rights and interests of workers at the bottom of the supply chain. "
+Professor Mark Anna, director of CGWR and the main author of the report, pointed out that the financial situation of clothing companies had been impacted by the epidemic, but they must face their financial responsibilities.
+"Although being at the top of the supply chain allows (brands and retailers) to break contracts with suppliers in the face of crisis, the weak should be protected morally...
+The most basic thing is to ensure the rights and interests of workers at the bottom of the supply chain."

 ?

-To hold brands and retailers accountable, WRC and cgwr launched an epidemic tracker in April to monitor companies' compliance with their contractual obligations.
-The parent company of British high street brand Topshop, such as Arcadia group, Walmart, Urban Outfitters and Mothercare, have not promised to pay the full amount for completed and in production orders.
+In order to urge brands and retailers to take responsibility, WRC and CGWR launched an "epidemic tracker" in April this year to monitor whether the company fulfills its contractual obligations.
+Arcadia Group, the parent company of British high street brand Topshop, Wal Mart, the American fashion retailer Urban Outfitters, and Mothercare, the British clothing retailer for mothers and babies, have not promised to pay the full price for completed and in production orders.

 ?

-In addition, Scott Nova pointed out that under the influence of trade union organizations and media reports, gap, H & M, Zara and other brands and retailers have announced that they will pay orders in full.
-Previously, UNIQLO, a fast fashion giant in Japan, said it would pay as usual during the outbreak.
+In addition, Scott Nova pointed out that under the influence of trade union organizations and media reports, Gap, H&M, Zara and other brands and retailers have announced that they will pay orders in full.
+Previously, Japanese fast fashion giant Uniqlo also said that it would pay for goods as usual during the epidemic.

-Center for global workers' rights (cgwr) and worker rights Consortium (WRC / workers' Rights Union) recently released an import data analysis report.
-Based on the previously unpublished import database, the two US organizations estimated the losses of global garment factories and suppliers from April to June this year.
+The Center for Global Workers' Rights (CGWR/Global Workers' Rights Center) and the Workers' Rights Consortium (WRC/Workers' Rights Alliance) recently released an import data analysis report.
+Based on the previously undisclosed import database, these two American organizations estimated the losses of global garment factories and suppliers from April to June this year.

 ?

-Cgwr and WRC pointed out that the main sources of this report database include clothing suppliers and their trade associations.
+CGWR and WRC pointed out that the main sources of the database of this report include clothing suppliers and their trade associations.

 ?

-According to the report, since March, many large European and American fashion brands and companies have cancelled orders or refused to pay for orders placed before the epidemic, resulting in losses of 16.2 billion US dollars in global garment factories and suppliers from April to June.
-According to the report, suppliers from Bangladesh, Cambodia, Myanmar and other countries have to reduce their business scale or even close down directly.
-Because of this, millions of workers are either laid off directly or forced to shorten their working hours.
+The report points out that since March, many large European and American fashion brands and companies cancelled their orders or refused to pay the orders placed before the epidemic, resulting in the losses of global garment factories and suppliers reaching 16.2 billion dollars in April and June.
+The report points out that suppliers from Bangladesh, Cambodia, Myanmar and other countries that have been hit have to reduce their business scale or even close their doors.
+Because of this, millions of workers are either directly laid off or forced to shorten their working hours.

 ?

-According to the report, the epidemic has exposed the core imbalance of rights in the fashion industry, that is, suppliers in economically underdeveloped and even poor countries bear the initial production costs, while buyers pay only weeks or months after the factory delivers goods.
-Scott nova, director of WRC and co-author of the report, said: "during the outbreak, the unfair payment system allowed western brands to support their financial situation by oppressing their suppliers from developing countries."
+The report points out that the epidemic has exposed the imbalance of rights at the core of the fashion industry, that is, the early production costs are borne by suppliers in economically underdeveloped and even poor countries, while buyers will pay only weeks or even months after the factory ships.
+Scott Nova, director of WRC and co-author of the report, pointed out: "During the epidemic, the original unfair payment system enabled western brands to support their financial situation by oppressing their suppliers in developing countries."

 ?